browserengineering/book/book/preface.md

 #### Chris

-I am eternally grateful to my wife Sara, for patiently listening to my endless musings about the web, and encouraging me to turn my idea for a browser book into reality.
+I am eternally grateful to my wife Sara for patiently listening to my endless musings about the web, and encouraging me to turn my idea for a browser book into reality.
 (Turns out Pavel and I had the same idea!)
 I am also grateful to [Dan Gildea][dan-gildea] for providing feedback on my browser-book concept on